37th Heidelberg Physics Graduate Days - Programme

-The Graduate Days take place for the 30th time this spring!
+The Heidelberg Physics Graduate Days take place for the 37th time this autumn!

 The courses are organised as parallel block lectures, with the morning lectures taking place from 9:30 to 12:30 and the afternoon lectures from 14:00 to 17:00, including coffee breaks.
 There is also a free lunch each day included in your registration.
 Note that each course runs every day for five days either in a morning or afternoon slot.

-The Graduate Days are taking place im Neuenheimer Feld 226, in the new Physikalisches Institut, see details of venue .
+The Heidelberg Physics Graduate Days take place im Neuenheimer Feld 226, in the Physikalisches Institut, see details of venue .

 To obtain meals, you will receive meal tags on registration at the conference office in the foyer of INF 226.

-The programme with the room allocation can be downloaded here:
+The programme and these details can be downloaded here: